DeepNinja07x/To-Do-App/CONTRIBUTING.md

 -  Push changes
     > git push -u origin <Name_Of_Your_Branch>

--  Create pull requests
+-  Create your pull request [Try to Mention the related issue for your PR]

 -  Add your details in [__Contributors.md__](https://github.com/DeepNinja07x/To-Do-App/blob/master/Contributors.md) file.
-[Try to Mention the related issue for your PR]

 <br/>

 # How to Sync the Repo!